pablodeafsapps/clean-app/README.md

-# Plexus Chuck
+# Clean App

 ![alt text](docs/images/cn-approved.png)

-**Plexus Chuck** is a sample baseline project which aims to show a standard state-of-the-art proposal for Android development in Plexus.
+**Clean App** is a sample baseline project based a *Clean Architecture* implementation using some of the latest Android features.

 ## Installation